jsgf/rfcs/text/0000-sandbox-environment.md

 initialized from the process environment.
 Then each each `--env` option is processed in turn, as it appears, to update the logical environment.
 Specifically:

-- `--env-whitelist REGEX` - Any name which doesn't match the REGEX is removed from the logical environment, as if it had never been set.
-This is symmetric with `--env-blacklist`.
+- `--env-allow REGEX` - Any name which doesn't match the REGEX is removed from the logical environment, as if it had never been set.
+This is symmetric with `--env-deny`.
-- `--env-blacklist REGEX` - Any name which does match the REGEX is removed from the logical environment, as if it had never been set.
-This is symmetric with `--env-whitelist`.
+- `--env-deny REGEX` - Any name which does match the REGEX is removed from the logical environment, as if it had never been set.
+This is symmetric with `--env-allow`.
 - `--env-set VAR=VALUE` - Set a logical environment variable with the given value.
 This either sets a new variable, or overrides an existing variable's value.

-Note that `--env-whitelist` and `--env-blacklist` affect variables set with previous `--env-set` options, possibly removing them.
+Note that `--env-allow` and `--env-deny` affect variables set with previous `--env-set` options, possibly removing them.

 If there are no `--env-` options then the logical environment is left in its initial state, which is identical to the process environment.